 Blast Containment Devices and Applications

-As explosive threats to public safety continue to evolve, there remains a strong need for bomb squads, police teams, military units and private security contractors to partner with innovative suppliers of EOD blast protection and containment equipment.
-TM International is a trusted manufacturer of blast mats, blast walls, and blast containers for governments, bomb squads and more.
+As explosive threats to public safety continue to evolve, there's a continual need for bomb squads, police teams, military units and private security contractors to partner with innovative suppliers of EOD blast protection and containment equipment.
+TM International is a trusted manufacturer of blast mats, blast walls and blast containers for governments, bomb squads and more.

 Bomb Squad Blast Containment Product Options